flux-framework/flux-sched/README.md

 To build the sched module, run the following commands:

 ```
+export PKG_CONFIG_PATH=$HOME/local/lib/pkgconfig:$PKG_CONFIG_PATH
+git clone <flux-sched repo of your choice>
 cd ~/flux-sched
-./config ../flux-core
+./autogen.sh
+./configure --with-flux-core-builddir=$HOME/local/build
 make
+make check
 ```

-The flux-sched project has a rudimentary structure right now and does not use autotools.  `make install` is not available.
+`make install`, `make dist`, and `make distcheck` are not yet supported in flux-sched.
 When you run make in ~/flux-sched, the products remain local; they do not populate anything in ~/flux-core.

-Stepping into the ~/flux-sched/sched directory, there are a couple of quick checks you can run: `make start` and `make load`.
-These pull in the definitions from ~/flux-core/etc/flux/config, establish some important environment variables, and should successfully fire up a comms session of one rank and load the sched module.
-You can confirm by running `flux module list`.
-The PATH environment has been extended to include the path to flux (under ~/flux-core/).

-These two make targets are simple checks.
 To actually exercise a functioning sched module in a comms session, follow these steps.

-##### SLURM session
+##### Flux comms session

-The following instructions assume you have successfully run a SLURM session as described in the flux-core README.
-Also, if you have run `make start` or `make load`, exit now.

-To run the example below, you will have to manually add flux-sched directories to the flux commands.
+To run the example below, you will have to manually add flux-sched directories to the pertinent environment variables.
 The following example assumes that flux-core and flux-sched live under your home directory.
 For greater insight into what is happening, add the -v flag to each flux command below.

-Create a comms session within SLURM across 3 nodes with one rank per
+Create a comms session comprised of 3 brokers:
-node:
 ```
-export LUA_PATH="${LUA_PATH};~/flux-sched/rdl/?.lua"
+export LUA_PATH="$HOME/flux-sched/rdl/?.lua;${LUA_PATH};;"
-export LUA_PATH="${LUA_CPATH};~/flux-sched/rdl/?.so"
+export LUA_CPATH="$HOME/flux-sched/rdl/.libs/?.so;${LUA_CPATH};;"
-export FLUX_MODULE_PATH=~/flux-sched/sched
+export FLUX_MODULE_PATH=$HOME/flux-sched/sched
-srun -N3 --pty ~/flux-core/src/cmd/flux broker
+$HOME/local/bin/flux start -s3
 ```

-Load the sched module specifying the appropriate rdl configuration
+cd to ~/flux-sched and load the sched module specifying the appropriate rdl configuration file:
-file:
 ```
-flux module load sched rdl-conf=../conf/hype.lua
+flux module load sched rdl-conf=$HOME/flux-sched/conf/hype.lua
 ```

 Check to see whether the sched module loaded: